-If you can't come to an agreement with your provider, you can apply to the Queensland Civil and Administrative Tribunal (QCAT) for non-urgent order relating to the locks and keys in your premises.
-The order may:
+If you have a disagreement with your provider about locks and keys, you can apply to the Queensland Civil and Administrative Tribunal (QCAT) for non-urgent order relating to the locks and keys in your premises.
+As it is a non-urgent application, you will need to participate in the RTA's free dispute resolution service first, before you can apply to QCAT.
+You can do this by sending a Dispute Resolution Request (Form 16) to the RTA.

+The QCAT order (decision) may:

-- require the provider to supply a lock or a lock of a particular kind; - require the provider to carry out maintenance of a lock; - authorise you or the provider to change a lock: - state that the provider or resident is not required to give the other party a key to a - require the provider or resident to give the other party a key to a lock - the provider must change or repair the lock in order to protect the resident from domestic violence. - the provider must not give a key to any person other than the resident without the residents agreement or reasonable excuse.
+- require the provider to supply a lock or a lock of a particular kind - require the provider to carry out maintenance of a lock - authorise you or the provider to change a lock - state that the provider or resident is not required to give the other party a key to a lock - require the provider or resident to give the other party a key to a lock.